dbolton/ArdourMIDIExport/README.md

 2. From the command run: `pip install mido` (see [mido instructions](https://mido.readthedocs.io/en/latest/installing.html) for details).
 3. Run `python main.py`
 4. Open the MIDI file in your favorite notation software.

+## Limitations
+* Export ignores any tempo changes (due to the complexity of extracting that information from Ardour)
+* Export fails on any overlapping regions.
+For accurate results, remove any overlapping regions in your Ardour session before exporting.
+(Technically only overlapping notes or MIDI events between two regions are a problem.)
+* Almost all MIDI data (beyond pitches, rhythms, and track names) is open to interpretation by your notation software.
+If you haven't quantized in Ardour, even the rhythms are open to interpretation.